crysoberil/E-Web-Store/README.md

-# E-Commerece Website for Online Chain-Shop Management
+# E-Commerce Website for Online Chain-Shop Management

 An website to manage an Amazon-like online shopping store for a conceptual chain shop which has warehouses distributed all over the country.